DETAILED ACTION

 identifying the patient for inclusion in the clinical trial when the metric exceeds a metric threshold.

-The identified limitations of the abstract idea of claims determining the metric and identifying the patient fall within the subject matter grouping of mental processes.
+The identified limitations of “determining a metric based on the times of the plurality of healthcare visits of the patient over time during the observation period, wherein determining the metric comprises applying a non-linear compression function to a plurality of time intervals, the plurality of time intervals comprising at least each time interval between the plurality of healthcare visits, wherein the non-linear compression function compresses larger values more than smaller values”; and “identifying the patient for inclusion in the clinical trial when the metric exceeds a metric threshold” fall within the subject matter grouping of mental processes.
 If a claim recites a limitation that can practically be performed in the human mind, with or without the use of a physical aid such as pen and paper, the limitation falls within the mental processes grouping, and the claim recites an abstract idea.
-Determining a metric based on data and identifying a patient when the metric exceeds a metric threshold can be performed in the human mind using observations, evaluations, judgments and opinions.
+Determining a metric using a non-linear compression function and identifying a patient when the metric exceeds a metric threshold can be performed in the human mind using observations, evaluations, judgments and opinions.

 Accordingly, claim 1 recites an abstract idea under step 2A, prong one.